Ihwan Datu Adam: 2015 Central Sulawesi gubernatorial election

 At the 2015 Central Sulawesi gubernatorial election, Ihwan was chosen by Rusdy Mastura as his running mate.
 Rusdy and Ihwan officially registered themselves as a candidate on 27 July 2015.
 The couple adopted the abbreviation Rusdihwan and the tagline "Humble Leader and Pro People" (Pemimpin Sederhana dan Pro Rakyat).
 Rusdy and Ihwan was supported by the Golkar Party and People's Conscience Party.
 The couple was also supported by non-parliamentary parties such as the People's Democratic Party.

 In advance of the gubernatorial election, a debate was held in November 2015.
 However, the second round of the debate prematurely ended during the second segment, after the moderators forgot to bring the envelopes containing the question.
 The envelopes were left at the General Elections Commission building, causing the debate to end due to a lack of available questions asked to the contestants.
 Chaos soon ensued in the debate venue, and members of the General Elections Commission were escorted outside the building by police; Rusdy and Ihwan later left the venue.
 Antara remarked that the incident was the first case where a gubernatorial debate prematurely ended.
 Several days later, Rusdy and Ihwan announced their refusal to participate in the third round of the debates, citing the prior commotion as their reason.

 Elections were held on 9 December 2015, in line with other elections held during the 2015 Indonesian local elections.
 Initial quick counts favored Ihwan's opponent, Longki Djanggola and Sidarto.
 Official results were announced ten days after the election, declaring Longki and Sidarto as the winner.
 Rusdy and Ihwan obtained 620,011 votes (45,50% of the total votes).

 Member of the People's Representative Council

 Background

-Noorbaiti Isran Noor, the Democratic Party MP from East Kalimantan, resigned in 2015 after being nominated in the 2015 Indonesian local elections.
+Norbaiti Isran Noor, the Democratic Party MP from East Kalimantan, resigned in 2015 after being nominated in the 2015 Indonesian local elections.
 As Noorbaiti was the first candidate on the ballot, the candidate after her, Adji Farida Padmo Ardans, replaced her on 15 December 2015.
 Farida later died on 22 March 2016, leaving the succession to Ihwan.
 Ihwan replaced Farida after being inaugurated on 10 January 2017.